Fly Away from Here

-"Fly Away from Here" is a 2001 power ballad by Aerosmith.
-It was the second single on their album, Just Push Play.
-It was written by songwriters Marti Frederiksen and Todd Chapman.
-It failed to make a significant impact on the charts, but did receive some airplay on adult contemporary varieties.
+"Fly Away from Here" is a song by American rock band Aerosmith.
+It was the third single released from their 13th studio album, Just Push Play.
+The song was written by songwriters Marti Frederiksen and Todd Chapman.
+It failed to make a significant impact commercially but did receive some airplay on US pop radio.

 Music video

 The video for the song, directed by Joseph Kahn, features the band performing on a rooftop in a futuristic cityscape.
 The video also stars the actress Jessica Biel, and Steven Tyler's youngest daughter, Chelsea, portraying Steven as a child in this video.